MY WRITING STORY

 Greater meaning, please

 As fun as it was to write pieces that reached so many people — millions, sometimes — after a while, I wanted my daily work to better reflect my values.
-So I began to write for nonprofits.
-I also wrote for various government offices and soon learned that when businesses, nonprofits, and government agencies work together for a common goal, the results are so much better.
-I then began writing for clients involved in cross-sector collaboration and sustainability, and along the way I became GRI Certified.
+So, I began to focus exclusively on nonprofits.
+In time, I wrote for governmental offices and soon learned that when businesses, nonprofits, and government agencies work together toward a common goal, the results are significantly better.
+I then began writing for clients involved in cross-sector collaboration and sustainability, and along the way, I became GRI Certified.

 Being a “creative” and having started my first business when I was seven years old, I’ve always been drawn to making something from nothing.
 Whether it’s a piece of writing, a big idea, a good mood, a new service, a bigger kitchen, a photograph, a campaign, a project rollout…whatever the “something” is, the creative energy that drives it captivates me.

 Entrepreneurs have that energy for their ideas.
 And they think big.
-Almost all of the people I work with today are entrepreneurs and the rest have an entrepreneurial spirit.
+Today, almost all of the people I work with are entrepreneurs, and the rest have an entrepreneurial spirit.